(Disclosure: Some of the links below may be affiliate links)

 - Dividends in foreign currencies are not free with Neon.

-With their excellent handling of foreign currency conversion and all-around good fees, Neon is significantly better than Yuh for banking and trading!
+With their excellent handling of foreign currency conversion and all-around good fees, Neon is better than Yuh for banking and trading!
 If you trade in anything other than a Swiss stock or ETF, the difference in fees will be significant.
 And if you pay abroad or in foreign currencies, your fees will also be lower with Neon than with Yuh.

 With the new invest feature, Neon is now a great mobile app to do it all: pay, save, and invest!